 Marketing online is all about great content and the old adage that “content is king” as never been more relevant as it is today.
 It is important to give your visitors something that they may find valuable.
 This may be a simple blog post, a white paper, a slide deck/presentation, or even a podcast.
 Creating a plan to produce content in regular/manageable intervals will help keep your site fresh, and will keep visitor coming back for more.

 Pro Tip: Dissecting content can be an effective way of creating new content from a single large content pool.
 For example, I might create a slide deck that is incredibly detailed about social media engagement.
 In that presentation are several key points.
 I can then take each point and spin them into their own topics for discussion.
 Doing so will ensure that your “site theme” stays consistent and it will become easier to find new content to publish.

 It’s incredibly important to publish your content in several formats (PDF, Slide Decks, Video) and to publish to several networks (Facebook, Twitter, Linkedin, Google+, Slideshare, etc…).
 Distributing your content in different formats and outside your main website will ensure that you attract more users that may have not been specifically looking for your content in the first place.

 4. Lead Generation

 With your all those distribution networks, it may seem easy to give everything away for free.
 What you should be doing is saving your best content and placing behind a user action.
 For example offer a white paper in exchange for a newsletter signup, or industry tips in exchange for contact information.
-With that information you can create a email marketing campaign and drip feed your subscribers sales and marketing materials.
+With that information, you can create an email marketing campaign and drip feed your subscribers sales and marketing materials.
 This will help you identify the most qualified leads and will simplify your sales process.